 So, how are these organizations shifting the focus from a place of fear and uncertainty, fighting for basic physiological and safety needs, and moving toward increased engagement, belonging, and esteem?
 How are they taking the journey from surviving to thriving?

 Communicate, Communicate, Communicate.
 Remember, we’re all on a proverbial road trip, and the answer to “Are we there yet?” may not be “Yes” or even “Soon.”
 With all of the uncertainty and unrest surrounding our team members today, it’s imperative that our leaders increase and elevate their communications, keeping everyone focused and aligned on what remains ahead, one step at a time.
-Employees are looking to leadership for direction and stability.
+Employees are looking to leadership for direction and stability through remote communication.
 Send out video updates from the leadership team, encourage leaders to increase the cadence of their team huddles and 1:1s, and keep the team informed, whether you have good news or not.
 Employees don’t want to be kept in the dark and appreciate and will respond to being informed.

 Reinforce the Positives.
 We would never have chosen the scenario we’re in today, but we can find the good and see success stories through even the most difficult of times if we look for them.
 Encourage your team members to share an experience or outcome that they didn’t expect.
 Teach people to look for wins and celebrate the little victories that happen each day.
 Establish a forum where individuals can share these stories and be uplifted by others.
 Culture, mindset, and outlook are contagious.
 It starts at the top, flows through our leaders, and will transcend through the organization.
 Be intentional about fixating on the good.